-********

-In May, when an investigator from State’s Attorney Marilyn Mosby’s office visited Sandtown to learn the circumstances surrounding Gray’s death, he dropped by Mount Street and talked with Earl Williams, who told him to go back outside, lean against his car, and see what happened.
-Within minutes, Williams says, an officer in a car yelled at the investigator to get off the street.
+Earl Williams tells a story about just how big a challenge Briscoe might be facing.
+In May, an investigator from State’s Attorney Marilyn Mosby’s office visited Sandtown to learn the circumstances surrounding Gray’s death.
+The investigator dropped by Mount Street and talked with Earl Williams, who told him to go back outside, lean against his car, and see what happened.
+Within minutes, Williams says, an officer in a passing cruiser yelled at the investigator to get off the street.

-The irony, though only a slight bit of one, is that Mosby’s office had earlier in the spring asked for police to heighten their presence in the area and crack down on street activity--thus compounding a micro-managerial approach to policing that residents say they have long abhorred.

-Young men are especially vulnerable to stops and searches under such strategies, leading to arrests that, whether successfully prosecuted or not, can prevent them from landing jobs that could give them a shot in the greater economy.
-Young people with police records are half as likely to find a job as those who have never been arrested, researchers have found.
-A street-to-jail cycle runs rampant in places like Sandtown.
-It can keep young men—men similar to Gray--trapped here.
+The irony is that Mosby’s office had earlier in the spring asked for police to crack down on street activity—thus contributing to the heavy-handed, stop-and-frisk style of policing the streets that residents say they have long endured.
+The toll of these arrests, whether successfully prosecuted or not, can be devastating: Those with police records are half as likely to find a job as those who have never been arrested, researchers have found.

-Defense lawyers say the situation has been out of hand for too long.
+This street-to-jail cycle runs rampant in places like Sandtown, where TK out of TK male residents [SHOCKING INCARCERATION STAT HERE.]“[Police] treat the courts like a dumping ground and make an ever-increasing percentage of the population unemployable,” argues defense attorney Warren Brown.
+“We need a Marshall Plan for these parts of Baltimore.
+What are the plans for uneducated, unemployed people here for the next 10 to 15 years?
+They’re treated like the nuclear waste from power plants.
+They’re contained.
+The police are charged with enforcing that containment.”

-“I tell my clients, ‘I’m not a social worker, but if you don’t stay in school, and get into a marketable trade, you have two options: incarceration or death,’” says A. Dwight Pettit, a defense attorney who has also filed brutality lawsuits against the police.
-“I’ve seen questionable searches and seizures triple in the last 10 years.
-People are running from police because they can’t afford $50 for bail, whether they are guilty of a crime or not.”
+A. Dwight Pettit, a defense attorney who has also filed brutality lawsuits against the police, echoes that position.
+“I’ve seen questionable searches and seizures triple in the last 10 years,” he says.
+“People are running from police because they can’t afford $50 for bail, whether they are guilty of a crime or not.”